This country-specific Q&A provides an overview of Banking & Finance laws and regulations applicable in Liechtenstein.

 What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 The local competent supervisory authority is the Financial Market Authority Liechtenstein (FMA).
-The legal mandate of the authority is to safeguard the stability and functioning of the Liechtenstein financial mar-ket, the protection of clients, the prevention of market abuse, and the implementation of and compliance with recognized international standards.
+The legal mandate of the authority is to safeguard the stability and functioning of the Liechtenstein financial market, the protection of clients, the prevention of market abuse, and the implementation of and compliance with recognized international standards.

 Which type of activities trigger the requirement of a banking licence?

 As the Principality of Liechtenstein is an active member of the European Economic Area (EEA), European law heavily influences financial regulation in Liechtenstein.
 Liechtenstein Banks are primarily regulated under the Liechtenstein Banking Act (BA) and Banking Ordinance (BO).
 The BA and BO transpose and complement the partly directly applicable European regulatory framework covering banks and investment firms (in particular the CRD/CRR framework as well as the European MIFID II/MIFIR framework).
-Although the CRD framework is pending to be transposed into the EEA agreement, Liechtenstein has implemented and fully complies with the CRD framework.
-The CRR Regulation (EU) No 575/2013 is applied according-ly.

 The BA stipulates licensing requirements for banks and investment firms and thus does not only cover banking activities, but also the provision of investment services and ancillary services under MIFID II.
-Licensing requirements under the BA are triggered, if the following activities are conducted on a com-mercial basis:
+Licensing requirements under the BA are triggered, if the following activities are conducted on a commercial basis:

-(i) acceptance of deposits and other repayable funds;
+acceptance of deposits and other repayable funds;

-(ii) lending of third-party funds to an indeterminate group of borrowers;
+lending of third-party funds to an indeterminate group of borrowers;

-(v) the issuance of electronic money;
+the issuance of electronic money;

-(vi) the assumption of guarantees, warranties and other liabilities for others, insofar as the assumed obligation is to make cash payments;
+the assumption of guarantees, warranties and other liabilities for others, insofar as the assumed obligation is to make cash payments;

-(vii) trading in foreign currencies for own account or for the account of third parties.
+trading in foreign currencies for own account or for the account of third parties.